Transforming Jetty Road Glenelg - FAQs

 - How will the project make it better for pedestrians on Jetty Road, Glenelg?

-Putting people first is an important principle of the Transforming Jetty Road project.
+During community consultation in March-April 2025, respondents identified pedestrian safety as their highest priority, and so putting people first is an important principle of the Transforming Jetty Road project.

 The Glenelg tram will remain a vital asset for residents and tourists.